bird-house/birdhousebuilder.recipe.supervisor/README.rst

 The recipe requires that Anaconda is already installed.
 It assumes that the default Anaconda location is in your home directory ``~/anaconda``.
 Otherwise you need to set the ``ANACONDA_HOME`` environment variable or the Buildout option ``anaconda-home``.

-The recipe will install the ``supervisor`` package from a conda channel in a conda enviroment named ``birdhouse``.
+The recipe will install the ``supervisor`` package from a conda channel in a conda environment named ``birdhouse``.
 The location of the birdhouse environment is ``.conda/envs/birdhouse``.
 It deploys a supervisor configuration of a given service.
 The configuration will be deployed in the birdhouse enviroment ``~/.conda/envs/birdhouse/etc/supervisor/conf.d/myapp.conf``.
 Supervisor can be started with ``~/.conda/envs/birdhouse/etc/init.d/supervisord start``.

 The recipe depends on ``birdhousebuilder.recipe.conda``.